sapnaalex/Ecommerce-Follow-Along/README.md

 With this milestone, our home page is now fully dynamic, fetching real-time data from the backend.
 In the next milestone, we’ll enhance **search and filter functionalities** for a better shopping experience.
 Let’s keep building! 🚀

+### **Summary for Milestone 12: My Products Page with User-Specific Filtering 🚀**

+In Milestone 12, we focused on building the **My Products** page, which dynamically displays only the products added by the logged-in user.
+This required filtering product data based on the user's email and integrating it into the frontend.
+Here’s a detailed breakdown of our progress:

+---

+#### **Creating the Filtered API Endpoint 🛠️**
+- Developed a `GET` endpoint to fetch only those products where the `email` field matches the logged-in user’s email.
+- Used **Mongoose query filtering** to retrieve user-specific data from MongoDB.
+- Implemented proper error handling to manage API failures and invalid requests.

+#### **Fetching and Displaying Data on the Frontend 🌐**
+- Created a function to **fetch user-specific products** by passing the logged-in user's email as a parameter.
+- Integrated the fetched data with the **Product Card** component for dynamic rendering.
+- Ensured the UI updates in real-time whenever new products are added.

+#### **Why This Milestone is Important 🔥**
+- Introduced **data filtering techniques** using backend queries.
+- Enhanced **user personalization** by displaying only their own added products.
+- Strengthened knowledge of **API calls, dynamic rendering, and state management**.

+#### **Enhancements & Next Steps 🚀**
+- Implement a **user authentication system** to automatically fetch the logged-in user's email.
+- Add **editing and deleting functionalities** so users can manage their own products.
+- Introduce **sorting options** to display products based on price, date added, etc.

+#### **Documentation & Submission 📥**
+- Updated the repository’s **README file** with a section on **Milestone 12: User-Specific Product Filtering**.
+- Committed and pushed all changes to GitHub, ensuring public accessibility.
+- Submitted the repository link as per the assignment guidelines.

+---

+With this milestone, users can now view only their added products, making the platform more personalized.
+In the next milestone, we’ll focus on **implementing user authentication and improving user experience**.
+Let’s keep building! 🚀